OscarTHZhang/docker-airflow/README.md

 * event data ingestion (currently don't have the script matched to `event_data_ingest.py` in the ingest_scripts repository)
 * agsource data ingestion (currently don't have the script matched to `agsource_data_ingest.py` in the ingest_scripts repository)
 * milk data ingestion (currently don't have the matching data source)

+### Dynamic Trigger Rule
+The current functionality is: pipelining existing data files in a fixed directory.
+This need to be changed so that the DAG will be triggered dynamically, meaning whenever there are new 'date' folder coming in the DAG will run.
+This could be achieved by modifying Operators or DAG files; need to be discussed further.

 ### Possible Modifications on Ingest Scripts
 Currently, the existing [ingest_scripts](https://github.com/DairyBrain/ingest_scripts) are command-line based bash programs which force users to input arguments.
 This is not convenient when one wants to call a specific script in an Airflow Operator; therefore, the existing scripts may need to be changed into python callable functions in order to be called directly in an Airflow Operator, while preserving its core funcitonality.